 5. Institutional Weaknesses

-There may be several reasons for the above-mentioned institutional dysfunctionality such as capacity deficit of the political elite, frequent and prolonged military intervention, politicization, nepotism, etc. Whatever may the reason, the fact is that there is a grave crisis of confidence among the masses about the efficacy of some of these institutions.
+There may be several reasons for the above-mentioned institutional dysfunctionality, such as the capacity deficit of the political elite, frequent and prolonged military intervention, politicization, nepotism, etc. Whatever the reason, the fact is that there is a grave crisis of confidence among the masses about the efficacy of some of these institutions.

 The Way Forward

-The future of the Pakistani federation is inextricably linked with two types of structures- its territorial structure and its governance structure;
+The future of the Pakistani federation is inextricably linked to two types of structures: its territorial structure and its governance structure;

-A. Territorial Structure: Whether Pakistan will retain its federal structure whereby all the provinces have voluntarily abdicated some of their powers in favour of the center to run the country as a federal nation-state.
-Or it will revert to a unitary form of the country whereby all the provinces are merged into one unit like the one we used to have from 1954 to 1970.
+A. Territorial Structure: Whether Pakistan will retain its federal structure whereby all the provinces have voluntarily abdicated some of their powers in favour of the centre to run the country as a federal nation-state.
+Or it will revert to a unitary form of the country whereby all the provinces are merged into one unit, like the one we used to have from 1954 to 1970.

-Centrifugal tendencies are inherent in any post-colonial state because of boundaries left behind by the retreating colonial powers and the mix of nationalities clubbed together to live within these boundaries.
-It needs a very careful and prudent planning process with a five-pronged broad spectrum attack-economic inclusion, democratic empowerment, affirmative action, mainstreaming, and social justice.
+Centrifugal tendencies are inherent in any post-colonial state because of the boundaries left behind by the retreating colonial powers and the mix of nationalities that have clubbed together to live within these boundaries.
+It needs a very careful and prudent planning process with a five-pronged broad-spectrum attack: economic inclusion, democratic empowerment, affirmative action, mainstreaming, and social justice.
 Some of the suggestions

-We cannot change the international borders howsoever arbitrary they may have been left by the ex-colonial masters.
+We cannot change the international borders, however arbitrary they may have been left by the ex-colonial masters.
 However, it is now time to re-demarcate the internal boundaries according to the wishes of the people.
-If one province is too big in terms of population or power structure share, there is a need to balance this anomaly by carving out new regional entities based on language which is one of the most important markers of a distinct nationality.
+If one province is too big in terms of population or power structure share, there is a need to balance this anomaly by carving out new regional entities based on language, which is one of the most important markers of a distinct nationality.
 The predominant position of one province or region, perceived as exploiting the smaller provinces, is anathema for any federation

 2. Let Democracy Work

-You cannot force cultural homogeneity through the barrel of the gun or state edicts.
-The evolution of a particular national culture takes time in which each federating unit contributes.
+You cannot force cultural homogeneity through the barrel of a gun or state edicts.
+The evolution of a particular national culture takes time, to which each federating unit contributes.
 Let a hundred flowers of different varieties and hues bloom rather than having a garden full of roses only.
 Unity in diversity is the hallmark of a true federation.
-Give respect to every major language spoken and let a national language evolve over some time.
+Give respect to every major language spoken and let a national language evolve over time.
 Do not go for revolutionary and drastic changes just for the sake of structural transformation.
-Law of unintended consequences may sabotage all your good intentions.
-Incremental changes allow you time to midterm correction and pay dividends in broader perspectives
+The law of unintended consequences may sabotage all your good intentions.
+Incremental changes give you time to make midterm corrections and pay dividends from a broader perspective.

 4. Strengthen the Institutions

-Soon after independence people are very emotional about their new-found nation-state; however, this sentimental legitimacy must be converted into institutional legitimacy by strengthening the service delivery institutions through improving their efficiency and effectiveness and broadening their ownership.
-Some of the institutions which matter the most are armed forces, law and order agencies, judicial institutions, and nation-building departments like health, education, and general administration.
+Soon after independence, people were very emotional about their new-found nation-state; however, this sentimental legitimacy must be converted into institutional legitimacy by strengthening the service delivery institutions by improving their efficiency and effectiveness, and broadening their ownership.
+Some of the institutions that matter the most are the armed forces, law and order agencies, judicial institutions, and nation-building departments like health, education, and general administration.

 5. Concentrate on Economic Growth with Social Justice

-Ultimately, it is only through growth that poverty can be alleviated and inequalities reduced but the content of growth and equitable distribution of fruits of growth matter more.
-Patterns of growth envisaged in the initial stages determine the prosperity of certain regions and deprivation of others in the long run.
-Let the market forces work but the state must always be correcting the anomalies these forces always create due to the inherent logic of the capitalistic model of growth which is no doubt far more efficient than other modes but is also efficient in all its negative fallout.
-As every student of economics knows market forces left to themselves not only create inequalities but accentuate and reinforce them.
+Ultimately, it is only through growth that poverty can be alleviated and inequalities reduced, but the content of growth and the equitable distribution of the fruits of growth matter more.
+Patterns of growth envisaged in the initial stages determine the prosperity of certain regions and the deprivation of others in the long run.
+Let the market forces work, but the state must always be correcting the anomalies these forces always create due to the inherent logic of the capitalistic model of growth, which is no doubt far more efficient than other modes but is also efficient in all its negative fallout.
+As every student of economics knows, market forces left to themselves not only create inequalities but also accentuate and reinforce them.

 6. Devolution works

-Devolution of powers and decentralisation of service delivery institutions, backed by equitable distribution of resources is one of the key instruments to curb centrifugal tendencies among the regions feeling marginalisation.
-Devolution can hold any federation together by helping to prevent or reduce conflict because they reduce actual or perceived inequities between various regions or between a region and the central government.
+Devolution of powers and decentralisation of service delivery institutions, backed by equitable distribution of resources, are two of the key instruments to curb centrifugal tendencies among regions feeling marginalisation.
+Devolution can hold any federation together by helping to prevent or reduce conflict because it reduces actual or perceived inequities between various regions or between a region and the central government.

 7. Keep an Eye on Early Warning Indicators

 Pakistan has made many blunders in the past but it has learnt its lessons well.
-One bitter lesson is that only democratic dispensation can keep its federation.
-For this, we must give credit to the people of Pakistan for their overwhelming preference and the constant struggle for the restoration of democracy during all three periods of dictatorships.
-They have realised that despite all its alleged shortcomings such as corruption, mismanagement, economic disruptions, and slow economic growth, democracy is still the best form of governance humanity has ever experimented with.
+One bitter lesson is that only a democratic dispensation can keep its federation.
+For this, we must give credit to the people of Pakistan for their overwhelming preference and the constant struggle for the restoration of democracy during all three periods of dictatorship.
+They have realized that despite all its alleged shortcomings, such as corruption, mismanagement, economic disruptions, and slow economic growth, democracy is still the best form of governance humanity has ever experimented with.
 Frequent, free, and fair elections will ultimately prop up leadership capable of holding the federating units together; dictatorship always leaves the countries broken and in a mess.

-The Eighteenth Amendment has tried to address these issues keeping in view Pakistan’s historical context, its polity, and its objective conditions.
-In other words, the Eighteenth Amendment throws up Pakistani federalism that learns from the experiences of others but is rooted in Pakistani reality.
-The Amendment provides ownership and participation in policy and management of natural resources, increased the legislative powers of the provincial assemblies including those on taxation.
-In fact, in the new structural setup of the Pakistani federation, its provinces enjoy far more powers than available to provinces/states in a country having a federal structure.
+The Eighteenth Amendment has tried to address these issues while keeping in view Pakistan’s historical context, its polity, and its objective conditions.
+In other words, the Eighteenth Amendment throws up a Pakistani federalism that learns from the experiences of others but is rooted in Pakistani reality.
+The Amendment provides ownership and participation in policy and management of natural resources and increases the legislative powers of the provincial assemblies, including those on taxation.
+In fact, in the new structural setup of the Pakistani federation, its provinces enjoy far more powers than are available to provinces/states in a country with a federal structure.